 Section IV Member Emeritus

 The member emeritus status may be granted by the Council membership to members, who upon retirement have had a minimum of ten (10) years of service in the Council.
-The minutes will be provided free of charge to the member emeritus upon yearly written request to the Chairperson.
+The minutes will be provided free of charge to the member emeritus upon their yearly written request to the Chairperson.

 Section V Honorary Members